Make-School-Courses/SPD-1.3-Team-Software-Project/README.md

         - *Assessment* - you'll take an assessment that cover the content from SPD 1.3.
 I recommend you review class slides and understand the major ideas taught in each activity.
 Those who miss this in-class assessment have the option to retake later this week.
   - **After Class** - prepare for your team pitch this Wednesday.

+TO DO
-Finalize due dates: assignments, peer reviews, midterm grades Topics of discussion: Psych Safety, Dialogue Debate Discussion, Boat activity, Difficult Conversations, Delegation Exemplar
+- Finalize due dates: assignments, peer reviews, midterm grades
+- Topics of discussion: Psych Safety, Dialogue Debate Discussion, Boat activity, Difficult Conversations, Delegation Exemplar
+- delegate instructors
+- update dates of delivery
+- Pitch rubric
+- PM rubric

 ## Class Assignments
 - **SPD 1.3 Blog Post: Team Software Development** -  see [link here](https://docs.google.com/document/u/1/d/11XGxQ8VA1lovoopqmqZCNHGwWGlHI-JWq12LiOZG6Cs/edit?usp=drive_web&ouid=102349547791146369642) for fully fledged assignment.
 Work on this assignment throughout the course instead of saving it for last minute.
 This blog post will serve as a valuable portfolio to demonstrate your skill to recruiters.